 - Demonic Possession: It was really Donna who was behind Rennie's and the hotel owners' deaths, and what does her in after she kills Romero and Rightwell.

-- The Dev Team Thinks of Everything: Looking at, interacting, and even talking to objects on screen and the items in your inventory produces different messages.
+- Developer's Foresight: Looking at, interacting, and even talking to objects on screen and the items in your inventory produces different messages.
 It's definitely more verbose than today's point-and-click adventure games.
 There are also puzzles that involve audio cues, the Read Me contains a code to skip them if the player is hearing-impaired and/or has shoddy speakers.